jimasp/behave-vsc/README.md

 ### Otherwise

+- Are there any warnings or errors in the Behave VSC output window?
+(Also try restarting vscode and looking at the Behave VSC output window immediately after startup.)

 - Does your workspace meet the [workspace/vscode requirements](#workspacevscode-requirements) and have [compatible project directory structure(s)](#compatible-project-directory-structures)?

 - If your project is not a simple setup, have you read the [advanced project configuration](#advanced-project-configuration)?

 - Make sure the `paths` setting in your behave configuration file is correct.

-- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Does refreshing the Test explorer solve your issue?

 - Does restarting vscode solve your issue?

+- Have you tried *manually* running the behave command that is logged in the Behave VSC output window?

 - Did you set extension settings in your vscode user settings instead of your workspace settings?
 Is there something incorrect in your vscode user settings?

 - Do you have the latest version of the extension installed?
 The problem may have been fixed in a newer release.
 (Please note that the latest version you can install is determined by your vscode version, so you may need to update vscode first.)

 - Have you recently upgraded vscode, and does your python/behave environment match the one tested for this release?
-You can check the environment tested for each release on [github](https://github.com/jimasp/behave-vsc/releases) and downgrade as required.
+You can check the environment tested for each release on [github](https://github.com/jimasp/behave-vsc/releases) and upgrade/downgrade as required.

 - If you are getting different results running all tests vs running a test separately, then it is probably due to lack of test isolation.

-- If you are not seeing exceptions while debugging a test, do you have the appropriate breakpoint settings in vscode, e.g. do you have "Raised Exceptions" etc. turned off?
+- If you are not seeing exceptions while debugging a test, do you have the appropriate breakpoint settings in vscode, i.e. do you have "Raised Exceptions" etc. turned off?

 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#qa) for information on how to see your effective settings.)